 Further, the Mysore City Palace is a popular tourist destination.
 The Dussehra festival is celebrated with pomp and splendour at the Palace.
 It is an age old tradition.

-Bangalore has a mix of the old & the new.
+Bangalore has a mix of the old & the new and Bangalore shopping places are exciting with a mix of the old & the new.